snapp-food/backend-interview-test/README.md

 #Tasks

-1. Create user register and login and then user authentication for APIs:
+1. Create user register and login endpoints and then user authentication for APIs:

     1.  create a controller with two `login` and `register` actions.
 You must add a `cellphone` column to `User` entity.
         On `login` endpoint you must generate an access token and send that to the user in response.